 21-256 Multivatraite Analysis may be substituted for 21-259 Calculus in Three Dimensions.

-To avoid excessive double counting, Mathematical Sciences majors who wish to earn the minor in Computational Finance may not use 21-270, 21-370 and 21-420 to satisfy any requirement other than the Computational Finance minor requirement.
+To avoid excessive double counting 21-270, 21-370 and 21-420 may not be used to satisfy any requirement other than the Computational Finance minor requirement.